net-lisias-kspu/ContractConfigurator/4-Behaviours/SpawnVessel-Behaviour.md

         pqsOffset = 447.307865750742, 5.14341771520321E-05, 24.9700656982985

         // Only applies to landed vessels, use to override the altitude.
         // If not supplied, defaults to the terrain altitude.
+Note that this
+        // is the altitude above sea level.
         //
         // Type:      <a href="Numeric-Type">double</a>
         // Required:  See above